FAQ

 HG2412P - 2.4GHz 12dBi Mini-Directional Antenna.
 These antennas offer high gain in an ultra-small package.
 The antennas are constructed of UV ABS plastic with aluminium back plate and stainless steel mounting bracket.
 The antenna can be used in Horizontal or Vertical Polarization by making a change to bracket mounting.
 The stainless steel bracket affords +/- 15 deg tilt adjustment.
 With its wide beamwidth these make a good sector antenna.

 This is a popular directional antenna (sends the signal in one direction only) which has a relatively wide beam.
 This antenna requires an N-Male to RP-TNC Male cable to connect it to the Zenbu wireless router.
+It is generally preferable to use a secondary high gain access point such as the Ubiquiti Nanostation.

 2.4 GHz 9dBi RP-TNC Rubber Duck Antenna.
 To replace standard detachable 2.2dB antenna on wireless access points.
 Gives up to 50% more coverage.
 With Standard Reverse Polarity TNC Male connector (RP-TNC Male).
-Slightly improved performance over the 7dBi version below.

 These antennas replace the stand antennas which come with the Zenbu wireless router.
 Simply unscrew the standard antenna and screw these onto the Zenbu wireless router in their place to improve your coverage.
+It is generally much better to use a secondary high gain access point such as the Ubiquiti Nanostation.

 Free 'Windsurfer' antenna (and others).
 This and many other antennas can easily be made with very cheap materials, often things which people already have in their home. www.freeantennas.com provides templates and instructions for making many antennas on their website.
 If you are so inclined, trying out antennas you make yourself could prove quite satisfying and provide a great solution at very little cost.